 - Be at least 16 years of age.

 - Submit an application for admission at Apply Texas.

 - Provide official transcripts according to the Homeschool Transcript Guidelines along with a notarized Verification of Homeschool Completion form.
 Additional documents may be required.

-- Copy(ies) of passport information (name, passport number, address, etc.)
+- Color copy(ies) of passport information (name, passport number, address, etc.)

 - Official high school/secondary or college/university transcript(s).
 Transcripts must be translated into English.
 (Athletes must provide a high school/secondary and college/university transcripts if transferring).
 Please click here for a list of Foreign Credential Evaluation services.

-- Test of English as a Foreign Language (TOEFL) with a minimum score of 525 on the paper test or 61 on the Internet based test.
-For testing information visit: www.ets.org/toefl
+- Test of English as a Foreign Language (TOEFL) with a minimum score of 525 on the paper test or 61 on the Internet-based test.

-- International English Language Testing Sysem (IELTS) - minimum score of 6
+- International English Language Testing System (IELTS) - minimum score of 6

 - SAT - minimum score of 480 on the critical reading or Evidence-Based Reading and Writing test (EBRW)